LewisLee26/Mamba-Weather-Timeseries/README.md

 # Mamba Weather Timeseries

 ## Overview
-This repository is for a Mamba model trained to predict weather timeseries data.
+This repository is for comparing a Mamba model to a LSTM model for weather prediction timeseries data.

 ## Dataset
 The model is trained on 8 varaibles from the GFS 0.25 degree dataset.
 The training dataset has a sample size of 36,160 and the test dataset has a sample size of 9,040.